j2store/userguide/payment_pagseguro.md

-#Pagseguro Payment Plugin
+#PagSeguro Payment Plugin

 This plugin integrates Pagseguro payment gateway with J2store.
+PagSeguro is an e-commerce tool that mediates payments for both sellers and buyers.
+It offers different paying methods to the buyers.

 ####System Requirements